Abdulla2022/flixter/README.md

 - [x] User sees an app icon on the home screen and a styled launch screen.
 - [x] User can view a list of movies currently playing in theaters from The Movie Database.
 - [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [x ] User sees a loading state while waiting for the movies API.
+- [x] User sees a loading state while waiting for the movies API.
-- [ X] User can pull to refresh the movie list.
+- [X] User can pull to refresh the movie list.
-- [ x] User sees an error message when there's a networking error.
+- [x] User sees an error message when there's a networking error.
-- [x ] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 The following **optional** features are implemented: